robertwayne/axum-htmx/README.md

 ## Extractors

 All of the [htmx request headers](https://htmx.org/reference/#request_headers) have a supported extractor.
-Additionally, all extractors are infallible, meaning they will always succeed and never return an error.
-If the header is not present, the extractor will return `None` or `false` in most cases.
+Extractors are infallible, meaning they will always succeed and never return an error.
+In the case where a header is not present, the extractor will return `None` or `false` dependant on the expected return type.

 | Header                       | Extractor                 | Value            |
 |------------------------------|---------------------------|------------------|